On this page

-American Airlines AAdvantage quick facts | |
+American Airlines AAdvantage® quick facts | |

 ---|---|

-Airline lounges | Admirals Clubs®, Joint Premium Lounges, Flagship® Lounges and an Arrivals Lounge in London Heathrow. |
+American airlines lounges | Admirals Club®, Joint Premium Lounges, Flagship® Lounge and an Arrivals Lounge in London Heathrow |

-Countries served | 350 destinations in more than 60 countries |
+Number of American Airlines destinations | 350 destinations in more than 60 countries |

-Hub airports (U.S.) | Charlotte, Chicago, Dallas-Fort Worth, Los Angeles, Miami, New York, Philadelphia, Phoenix and Washington, D.C. |
+American Airlines hub airports (U.S.) | Charlotte, Chicago, Dallas-Fort Worth, Los Angeles, Miami, New York, Philadelphia, Phoenix and Washington, D.C. |

 Airline alliance | oneworld Alliance |

-Miles expiration | 4 out of 5 |
+Miles expiration 5 out of 5

-Flight network | 4.5 out of 5 |
+Flight network 4.75 out of 5

-Award availability | 4 out of 5 |
+Award availability 4.53 out of 5

-Ease of booking | 4 out of 5 |
+Ease of booking 4 out of 5

-Complexity | 1.5 out of 5 |
+Complexity 1.5 out of 5

-Joining the AAdvantage frequent flier program is free, and there is really no reason not to join the program itself.
+Joining the American Airlines AAdvantage program is free, and there is really no reason not to join the program itself.
 But whether it makes sense to chase after American AAdvantage elite status will depend on your individual travel patterns.
-As a general rule, pursuing American Airlines AAdvantage elite status is worth it if you fly with American often enough to earn the status organically.
-While the lack of an award chart can make finding deals challenging, there are enough deals (especially on domestic economy flights) that can make earning American AAdvantage miles worth it.

 American Airlines is a member of the oneworld Alliance and also partners with several different non-alliance airlines.
 The exact details vary depending on the specific partner, but generally you can earn AAdvantage miles when you fly on a partner airline and also redeem AAdvantage miles for trips with American Airlines partners.
-You can also usually get the benefits of your AAdvantage elite status when flying partner airlines.
+You can also usually get the American Airlines AAdvantage benefits of your elite status when flying partner airlines.

 The oneworld Alliance includes 13 different airlines that partner together to help you travel worldwide.
 The alliance has three different elite status tiers (Ruby, Sapphire and Emerald) that are recognized by all of the member airlines.
 Earning AAdvantage status will also give you a corresponding oneworld elite status and the benefits that come with that status.